der-scheme/dmptool-docker/doc.md

 ### tools

-_Nothing here, yet._
+  * **.loadconfig.sh** -- meta shell script that initializes the configuration environment
+  * **generate-configs.sh** -- when invoked, substitutes variables in **.tpl**
+    files and resaves them with their file extension removed

 ## Services

-The image is running three services, these being Nginx (webserver), Puma (Rails application server) and Shibboleth SP (authentication provider), all of them managed by the image's main process, Supervisor.
+The image is running three services, these being Apache (webserver), Puma (Rails application server) and Shibboleth SP (authentication provider), all of them managed by the image's main process, Supervisor.

 ### Supervisor